OpenConext-Attic/OpenConext-Howto/06_Grouper.md

 # Grouper
-Although not a direct requirement of OpenConext all remaining parts require user's adminstrator virtual organisation membership of some sort that is consumed from the VOOT (Virtual Organisation Orgthogonal Technology) API (wich is described in the next chapter).
-VOOT can rely on Grouper for (admin) groupmembership claims.
+Although not a direct requirement of OpenConext all remaining parts require the user adminstrator to have a virtual organisation membership of some sort that is consumed from the VOOT (Virtual Organisation Orthogonal Technology) API (wich is described in the next chapter).
+VOOT can rely on Grouper for (admin) group membership claims.
 Grouper has a nice admin interface that makes it easy to assign test users to test admin organisations where needed in the rest of the How-to's.

 To smoothly run Grouper your VM needs to be equiped with at least 1.5G of memory.
 Although the preferred Java version is 7, it can be made to run on 8 which is the only choice (from packages) in Xenial.